lurchmath/cust-parse-test/plan.md

    features can be supported
  - add support for features like associativity (in all conversion directions)
  - test whether all MathLive output can be parsed by this LaTeX parser
+ - Eventually make a nice diagram of the syntactic types hierarchy and add it to the documentation for the syntactic-types module.

 To dos for ASTs:
  - In writeIn(), rather than just choosing notation 0 as the